tzmax/V2RayXS/README.md

 ## Disclaimer

-This tool is mainly for personal usage.
-For professional users and technique support, commercial software like proxifier is recommended.
-Please refer to [#60](https://github.com/tzmax/V2RayXS/issues/60#issuecomment-369531443).

-The Maintaining developers need to complete school courses.
-So V2rayXS will not be updated frequently.
+V2rayXS will not be updated frequently.
 Users can replace V2RayXS.app/Contents/Resources/xray with the newest Xray-core downloaded from <https://github.com/XTLS/Xray-core/releases>.

-The developer currently does not have enough time to add more features to V2RayXS, nor to merge PRs.
-However, forking and releasing your own version are always welcome.
+The developer currently does not have enough time to add more features to V2RayXS.
+However, welcome to the contribution at any time, and the fork and your own version.